brightspot/react-examples/hello-world/README.md

 ## Using the example application

-Navigate to the GraphQL Expolorer in Brightspot by selecting the menu button, then 'GraphQL Explorer'.
+Navigate to the GraphQL Explorer in Brightspot by selecting the menu button, then 'GraphQL Explorer'.
 Select 'Hello World Endpoint' as your GraphQL Endpoint.
 Make sure the `message` field is checked in the query on the left pane.
 Run the query by pressing the Run button in the middle of the GraphQL Explorer page.
-You should see the message 'hello world'.
+You should see the message 'Hello, World!'.

 ## How everything works